-You can also build your own customized kernel to support SMP.
+In order to take advantage of multiple processors, you'll have to replace the standard Debian kernel.
 You can find a discussion of how to do this in Section 8.5.
-At this time (kernel version 3.16) the way you enable SMP is to select "Multi-Processing support" in the "Kernel type" section of the kernel config.
+At this time (kernel version 3.16) the way you enable SMP is to select "Symmetric multi-processing support" in the "Processor type and features" section of the kernel config.